arfashaha/FurnitureDetection/README.md

 # Results Example

-## Results in NVIDIA GeForce RTX 3050Ti
+## Results in NVIDIA GeForce RTX 3050Ti (using Pytorch)

 ![image](https://github.com/arfashaha/FurnitureDetection/assets/64786796/246371f0-7514-440c-bd87-2dcb53d72b13)

-## Results in NVIDIA Jetson Xavier
+## Results in NVIDIA Jetson Xavier (using TensorRT)

 ![Model M Inference Xavier](https://github.com/arfashaha/FurnitureDetection/assets/64786796/5c9432a1-812b-4ef5-a6e0-0ac12e83e6d2)

+It can be seen that by using tensorRT, the performance in edge devices can still perform as good as in other GPU by compromising a little mAP reduction.